 Ladle the hot tomato sauce into each jar leaving 1/2" of head space at the top of each jar (headspace is the measurement of space between the lip of the jar to the top of the food or liquid).

 Run your bubble remover around the inside of the jar to remove any air bubbles from the sauce.
 Use your magnetic lid lifter to pick up and place clean lids and rings on your jars.
 Hand tighten them.

 This recipe calls for a 35 minute processing time in a water bath canner.
 When your jars are done processing, remove them from the canner with your jar lifter.
 Place them on a kitchen towel or other buffer so as not to shock the hot jars by placing them on a cold surface.

 Once you’ve processed your jars and they've cooled down, you’re ready to store them in a cool, dry place until that cozy winter day when you decide to pop a jar open and enjoy that unmistakable taste of summer.
 I can’t wait!

 It’s part of our mission here at Mountain Feed to help you make delicious, sustainable, homemade food, more often.
 Stop by and say hello on Facebook, Twitter, Instagram or Pinterest.
-Or, as always, you can do it the old fashioned way and come by the store to speak with one of our in-house experts.
-And of course, we are proud to offer you the best home canning equipment at the best prices in our Home Canning Department.

 If you are not familiar with the water bath canning method watch our water bath canning video workshop.
 Always make sure you are following all safety guidelines outlined by the USDA when canning anything.
 Keeping a great journal leads to delicious results!
 Get inspired by new recipes, expert articles and homemade food adventures in our Monthly Journal.